 In 2007 Dr. Hackett graduated from Colorado State University, one of the nation’s top veterinary schools.
 Following graduation, she moved to San Diego to fulfill an internship with VCA Emergency Animal Hospital and Referral Center.
 At this state-of-the-art specialty hospital, she gained vital experience in emergency medicine, soft tissue surgery, and internal medicine.
 VCA liked her so much that they hired her to stay with their company in San Diego.

 Dr. Hackett joined the team at Oceanside Veterinary Hospital in 2012.
-She enjoys working at Oceanside Veterinary Hospital because she is able to to create special bonds with patients and their “parents” while providing optimal patient care.
+She enjoys working at Oceanside Veterinary Hospital because she is able to create special bonds with patients and their “parents” while providing optimal patient care.

 Dr. Hackett loves the outdoors.
 When she’s not surfing, hiking or skiing she enjoys volunteering for the Feral Cat Coalition.
-She and her husband are incredibly attached to their cat Nelson (pictured above) and have also added a young boy, Andrew, to their family.
+She and her husband are incredibly attached to their cat Nelson (pictured here).

 Dr. Kathy Burnell